josephC45/url_shortner/url-kafka-consumer/README.md

 # URL-Kafka-Consumer

-The URL-Kafka_Consumer is an internal service that consumes the URLs pushed to Kafka by Debezium (CDC) upon Short URL creation.
+Internal service that consumes the URLs pushed to Kafka by Debezium (CDC) upon Short URL creation.

 ---